|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We explore Argentina's capital today beginning with neighborhoods like La Boca, which retains the spirit of Italian immigration and Palermo with its open green spaces, exclusive avenues and first class bars and restaurants.

 Day 3: Tigre Delta

 Today we have a full day excursion to Tigre and the 2000 km maze of waterways that make up the Tigre Delta at the confluence of the Rio Lujan and the Rio Tigre.
 The town was founded in 1820 and named after the local "tigres" (jaguars), which are now extinct.
-The old fruit market is now a crafts fair and there are antique shops, riverside restaurants and many beautiful old buildings including the lovely Argentinean Rowing Club.
+There are antique shops, riverside restaurants and many beautiful old buildings including the lovely Argentinean Rowing Club.
 We will explore some of the Delta's rivers and streams from the comfort of riverboats, passing many of the "Belle Epoque" buildings, and the natural beauty of the Parana River Delta.
-We continue exploring the area on the Coastal Train before we return to Buenos Aires.

 Day 4: Fly to Ushuaia, End of The World Museum

 An early morning transfer to the airport for our flight to Ushuaia, the southernmost city in the world.
 This afternoon we take a sightseeing tour of the town to visit the Casco Antiguo - the port and steep streets that offer colorful panoramic views of the surrounding mountains and the Beagle Channel.